 Step 1: Create an instance and ssh into it

-This guide explains how to create an Ubuntu instance and connect to it via ssh.
+Follow our guide on how to create an Ubuntu instance and connect to it via ssh.

 Make sure the default ports 22 (SSH), 80 (HTTP) and 443 (HTTPS) are open.